The eCommerce merchandisers guide to building the best product taxonomies using product data.

 For example, if we know the product badge “100% Recycled Down” drives a lot of interest (measured by clicks, for example), then it might be worth creating a separate category on your product taxonomy for sustainable products.

 Our AI can test multiple messages at the same time, to see which copy-variant (and, therefore, which product attribute) appeals to which customers.
-This is behavioral data that can then be reused for segmentation, product promotion and creation, and even your omnichannel campaigns.

 With all that in mind, let’s discuss some of the Do’s and Don’ts of creating a product taxonomy, so you have a better idea of how to apply these tricks of the trade yourselves.